tslocke/hobo/doc/manual/dryml-guide.markdown

     </set-scoped>
 {.dryml}

 The value is available as `scope.xyz` anywhere inside the tag *and in any tags that are called inside that tag*.
 That's the difference between `<set>` and `<set-scoped>`.
 They are like *dynamic variables* from LISP.
-To repeat the point, they are like global variables that exist from the time the `<set-scope>` tag is evaluated, and for the duration of the evaluation of the body of the tag, and are then removed.
+To repeat the point, they are like global variables that exist from the time the `<set-scoped>` tag is evaluated, and for the duration of the evaluation of the body of the tag, and are then removed.

 As an example of their use, let's define a simple tag for rendering navigation links.
 The output should be a list of `<a>` tags, and the `<a>` that represents the "current" page should have a CSS class "current", so it can be highlighted in some way by the stylesheet.
 (In fact, the need to create a reusable tag like this is where the feature originally came from).